 In a rush and just want my recommendation?
 I think the SlowTon Pet Carrier Sling is a great choice.

 Our dogs are parts of our families.
 We want them to go where we do, but smaller dogs may have difficulty with long walks.
 That’s where a dog carrier sling can come in handy.
-It can keep our hounds close without exhausting them when we know we’ll be out for hours at a time!
+It can keep our hounds close without exhausting them when we know we’ll be out and about for hours at a time!

 In this article, I’m reviewing the following dog carrier slings.